iost-official/iost-docs/docs/3-smart-contract/ContractStart.md

 }'
 ```

-This post will return a json
+This post will return a json string:

 ```
 {